guohy17/VLPG/README.md

 </div>

 ## Introduction
 Vision-language pre-training models have shown promise in improving various downstream tasks.
 However, handwritten mathematical expression recognition (HMER), as a typical structured learning problem, can hardly benefit from existing pre-training methods due to the presence of multiple symbols and complicated structural relationships, as well as the scarcity of paired data.
-To overcome these problems, we propose a \textbf{V}ision-\textbf{L}anguage \textbf{P}re-training paradigm for \textbf{G}raph-based HMER (VLPG), utilizing unpaired mathematical expression images and LaTeX labels.
+To overcome these problems, we propose a Vision-Language Pre-training paradigm for Graph-based HMER (VLPG), utilizing unpaired mathematical expression images and LaTeX labels.

+Our HMER model is built upon a graph parsing method with superior explainability, which is enhanced by the proposed graph-structure aware transformer decoder.

+Based on this framework, the symbol localization pretext task and language modeling task are employed for vision-language pre-training.
+First, we make use of unlabeled mathematical symbol images to pre-train the visual feature extractor through the localization pretext task, improving the symbol localization and discrimination ability.
+Second, the structure understanding module is pre-trained using LaTeX corpora through language modeling task, which promotes the model's context comprehension ability.
+The pre-trained model is fine-tuned and aligned on the downstream HMER task using benchmark datasets.

 ## Framework